gavinlyonsrepo/cylon-deb/README.md

 Overview
 --------------------------------------------
 * Name: cylondeb
-* Title : cylon-deb , Debian  Linux distribution maintenance program.
+* Title : cylon-deb , Debian based Linux distribution maintenance program.
-* Description: A TUI (terminal user interface) which allows users to carry out  maintenance on  an Debian based linux distribution.
+* Description: A TUI (terminal user interface) which allows users to carry out  maintenance on  an Debian based linux distributions.
 The program is menu-based and written in bash.
 The program is a fork and highly truncated version of the arch-linux maintenance program *cylon*, which can also be found in this repo.
+This program provides a Terminal based alternative to GUI software managers found in many distros.

 * Author: Gavin Lyons